econ-ark/HARK/Documentation/guides/installation.md

 python YourScript.py
 ```

 For using the text editor, you also need to configure the environment.
-If you use [Atom](https://atom.io/), simply type `atom` at a command prompt after activating the environment.
-Atom text editor will open and you will be able to compile your codes which use HARK.

 ---